 By making Offense 2 an average of made field goals and assists (similar to how runs and RBI were averaged in the baseball ratings), we get a full view of a player’s tactical contribution to the offense.

 Defense 1 is possessions.
 Steals and rebounds are positive, missed field goals and turnovers are negative.
 Each missed shot or rebound counts as half a turnover.
 All rebounds, offensive and defensive, go on the defensive side of the ledger.
 The idea here is that by missing shots, a player is putting the team’s defense under pressure.
 A missed shot is up for grabs — if the defensive team rebounds it, it completes the turnover; if an offensive teammate gets it, that negates the turnover.

 Defense 2 is based on points allowed by the team, distributed according to minutes played, with a bonus for blocked shots.
 We only have data for blocks, steals and turnovers since the 1973-74 season, so the balance between Defense 1 and Defense 2 is different before then.
 Players (especially centers) have higher Defense 1 and lower Defense 2 numbers before the change, but it tends to balance out.

-At the end of the 2017-18 season, LeBron James’ overall rating was 36.92, passing Michael Jordan and Wilt Chamberlain for the top spot on the basketball list.
-Things could change, as he probably has another five years left, at least, but when all is said and done, I expect him to be challenging Pelé and W.G.
+At the end of the 2017-18 season, LeBron James passed Michael Jordan and Wilt Chamberlain for the top spot on the basketball list.
+After 2019, he sits at 37.07.
+Things could still change, but when all is said and done, I expect him to be challenging Pelé and W.G.
 Grace for the overall No. 1 ranking.

 |Centers||Games||Total||Per 160||Sqr Rt||Sum||Off||Def|